scriptorron/indi_pylibcamera/README.md

 This project implements a Raspberry Pi camera driver for INDI.
 It is based on the new camera framework "libcamera" (https://github.com/raspberrypi/libcamera) which is already part of many Raspberry Pi operating systems.

-It is made to run on a Raspberry Pi Zero wih HQ camera.
-Ofcourse it will also rn on a more capable Raspberry Pi.
+The driver is made and optimized to run on a Raspberry Pi Zero wih HQ camera.
+Ofcourse it will also run on a more capable Raspberry Pi.

 The "indi_pylibcamera" may support all cameras supported by "libcamera".
-But not all cameras will provide image data the required formats (raw Bayer or at least RGB).
+But not all cameras will provide image data in the required formats (raw Bayer or at least RGB).
+So it is not guaranteed that the driver will work with all cameras you can connect to a Raspberry Pi.

 ## Requirements
 - Python 3 and some libraries: